EDRN/CancerDataExpo/src/edrn.rdf/edrn/rdf/README.rst

 • Multi Literal Predicate Handlers map an awkward DMCC key that contains values separated by commas to multiple statements, one object per comma-separated value.
-• Various specialized handlers for DMCC's other cumbersome cases.
+• Various specialized handlers for DMCC's other cases.

 Note that predicate handlers must be added to Simple DMCC RDF Generators; they can't be added elsewhere::